 About the Procedure

 Revision surgery is performed in a similar fashion to your initial breast procedure.
 Most surgeries are performed on an outpatient basis under general anesthesia.
 Dr. Andrews will make every effort to use the same incisions to minimize scarring.
 If this is not possible, that will be discussed at the initial consultation.

 Revision breast surgery may take anywhere from 1-5 hours, depending on the specific concerns to be addressed.
 Recovery from revision surgery is often similar to recovery after the initial procedure, with most patients returning to work and regular activities within 1-2 weeks.
 Some patients may find the second recovery period goes quicker than the first, while others may discover taking additional time off to heal is slightly more challenging and frustrating.

 There are many reasons why revision breast surgery may be more complicated than the original procedure.
 Scar tissue may have formed in the area, making it more difficult for the surgeon to achieve the same smooth results as before.
 Stretching or other anatomical changes from the original procedure can also make subsequent procedures more challenging.

 Communication between the surgeon and patient is an essential component to a successful revision breast surgery.
 It is also important to choose a surgeon that is experienced in all types of revision procedures to ensure the best possible results.
 Dr. Andrews is well versed in all types of breast enhancement procedures, including revision surgery.
-To learn more, contact PCI Plastic, Cosmetic and Reconstructive Surgery Center at 319-382-8230.
+To learn more, contact Dr. Andrews Plastic, Cosmetic and Reconstructive Surgery Center at 319-382-8230.